Lasserini/Resume-lasse-poulsen/README.md

     <br>
 *   The Contact page includes:
-    - Update upon site completion.
+    - A contact form that sends an email to the site owner.

 ### 2.2 Features left to implement / minor fixes needed
-- Resume page rework to make room for a Education Timeline (located on the right on desktop size screen)
-- Add backend functionality to Contact Formular
 - Add English version of CV for download
+- Find a method to add more descriptive tags to map markers on the education site.
+- Run validators & fix potential issues.

 ## 3. Technologies Used